kyma-project/community/manifesto/personas.md

 ### GAINS

+- :green_heart: I want to write my K8S application using my favorite IDE and store it in github.
-- :green_heart: Build rapid K8S applications in any language
+- :green_heart: I want to build K8S applications in any language, really fast.
-- :green_heart: A thin "multi-cloud" runtime for my application
+- :green_heart: I need a thin "multi-cloud" runtime for my application.
-- :green_heart: Replace some of the pre-configured components ( batteries) as needed
+- :green_heart: I need a super easy, automated deployment directly from my application's source code.
 - :green_heart: Help me understand Kyma API
-- :green_heart:

 ### PAINS

 - :broken_heart: I hate doing backward engineering in order to understand how thigs work together
+- :broken_heart: Dont make me use code editors in the web.
+- :broken_heart: I dont want to be locked with any tools.
+Let me replace or completely opt out from any of the pre-configured components
+- :broken_heart: I hate tons of configuration

 ## Nicolas - Tech Lead